lynnfaraday/aresmush.com/_root/tutorials/code/plugins.md

 For example, the Scenes plugin provides the interface method `Scenes.add_to_scene()`, which is used by various utilities (like skills and combat) to add system messages to a scene.
 The Ranks plugin provides a database model field so you can do `character.rank`.

-Methods that are intended to be used across plugins are by convention placed in the plugin's `public` directory.
+Methods that are intended to be used across plugins are by convention placed in the plugin's `public` folder.

 ## Adding and Removing Plugins